rchi-vail/php-sdk/docs/Api/DefaultApi.md

     new GuzzleHttp\Client(),
     $config
 );
+$account_id = 'account_id_example'; // string | ID of the account
+$active = false; // bool | If active is set to true then all calls of the nature queued, ringing, inProgress are returned in the query.
 $to = 'to_example'; // string | Only show Calls to this phone number.
 $from = 'from_example'; // string | Only show Calls from this phone number.
 $status = 'status_example'; // string | Only show Calls currently in this status.
 May be `queued`, `ringing`, `inProgress`, `canceled`, `completed`, `failed`, `busy`, or `noAnswer`.